A stochastic target approach to Ricci flow on surfaces: convergence of on surfaces with

 where $Q^{k}$ depends on the lower order derivatives of $\bar{p}_{t}$, and thus we may assume by induction that for $k\ge2$,

-The idea now is to write a Feynman-Kac formula for the solution to \eqref{ho:2} and get the estimates from this.
-Indeed, notice that if $x_{\sigma}$ is the time changed Brownian motion starting at $x$ which is defined by \eqref{e:1b}, then
+The idea now is to write a Feynman--Kac formula for the solution to (\ref{ho2}) and get the estimates from this.
+Indeed, notice that if $x_{\sigma}$ is the time changed Brownian motion starting at $x$ which is defined by (\ref{e1b}), then

-is a martingale, where $\mathcal{T}_{u}$ is the extension to tensors of the parallel transport (with respect to the underlying metric $h$) along the path $x|_{[u,0]}$ from $x_{u}$ to $x_{0}=x$.
-From the technical side this expression can be seen in a clear way by lifting the equation \eqref{ho:2} to the orthonormal frame bundle, where the lift of $\bar{p}_{t}^{(k)}$ takes values in a tensor product space of a fixed 2-dimensional Euclidean space.
+is a martingale, where $\mathcal{T}_{u}$ is the extension to tensors of the parallel transport (with respect to the underlying metric $h$) along the path $x\mid_{[u,0]}$ from $x_{u}$ to $x_{0}=x$.
+From the technical side, this expression can be seen in a clear way by lifting the equation~(\ref{ho2}) to the orthonormal frame bundle, where the lift of $\bar{p}_{t}^{(k)}$ takes values in a tensor product space of a fixed 2-dimensional Euclidean space.
 This is standard in stochastic analysis and we do not belabor it.

-One result of equation \eqref{ho:3} is that evaluation at $\sigma=0$ and $\sigma=t$ yields
+One result of equation (\ref{ho3}) is that evaluation at $\sigma=0$ and $\sigma=t$ yields

-Notice the first consequence of this, namely that $|\bar{p}^{(k)}_{t}|$ is bounded for $r\le0$ (which is the case under consideration).
-We consider separately the cases $r=-1$ and $r=0$.

-Case: $r=-1$.
-From the exponential decay of $\bar{p}_{t}$ and the induction hypothesis (the decay of $Q_{t}^{(k)}$) it is easy to see that
+Notice the first consequence of this, namely that $\llvert\bar {p}^{(k)}_{t}\rrvert$ is bounded for $r\le0$ (which is the case under consideration).
+We consider separately the cases $r=-1$ and $r=0$. \textit{Case}: $r=-1$.
+From the exponential decay of $\bar{p}_{t}$ and the induction hypothesis (the decay of $Q_{t}^{(k)}$), it is easy to see that